chrisnmorrison/openmastery/learn/java/fundamentals/introduction.md

 Java programs may be composed of one, or many different files.
 Some files may define `classes`, `interfaces`, `enums`, etc. (more on that later!).
 Some files may simply contain helper functions, placed there so that they do not cram other files.

-The common theme of any Java program is one, and only one `main` method.
+The common theme of any Java program is one and only one `main` method.
 Why only one?
 Because the main method is the entry point to the program.
 If you defined two entry points and ran your program, how would it know what to run?

 So, let's define one, and only one main method.

-At the very least, you will need to write..
+At the very least, you will need to write:

 ```java
 public class Main {